 Every Platte County R-3 School facility has a comprehensive crisis and safety plan.
 The plans are designed with the assistance of professional law enforcement, counselors, federal officials, administrative staff members, and public health officials.
 The plans, which are regularly updated, include procedures to respond to a variety of crisis events.
 School district personnel practice the drills associated these specific emergencies on a regular basis which include fire, intruder, tornado or a modified event that would include a combination of multiple emergencies at the same time.
-These drills are supervised and evaluated by professionals from law enforcement and fire departments.
 We prepare to improve and we improve the way we prepare.The District is an active participant with local, state, and federal officials to plan for terrorist events, both chemical and biological and any other type of wide area threat with a variety of emergency response situations.
 The district continues to participate in staged events with professional agencies for training purposes at our district sites to better prepare for an actual event.

 Emergency Response in the Platte County R-3 School DistrictSuccessful emergency response is a collaborative effort.
 Platte County R-3 School District is extremely fortunate to have several important groups that play lead roles in shaping the district's response to emergency situations.
 In the event of an emergency, these groups work with the school leaders at the site and with public safety officials to provide immediate and coordinated response and support.